 But if you own your system, there’s no escalator.
 By purchasing your systme, you are basically pre-paying for your electricity for the next 25 years or more - however long your system lasts.
-The only possible gotcha with owning your own system is paying to fix system failures, which is why getting a great labor warranty from your installer is so important.
+The main gotcha with owning your own system is paying to fix system failures, which are generally rare.

 The sales pitches of some of these companies can get sketchy, and they often emphasize “free” electricity.